davijaca/portfolio/Readme.md

 ## About

-This is a single page html sales page I have made for myself to help me showcase to some of my perspective customers the value of the BRINKS Home Security services.
+This is a html application I have made for myself to help me showcase the projects and exercises done with the MIT xPro course on my portfolio.

-I have styled it similarly to the main BRINKS website using Bootstrap.
+I have used bootstrap for the carousel component.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With